librarivm/librarium/docs/Journals/Journal.01.md

 * Added `roles.show` endpoint and its functional tests
   * Added `roles.users` and `roles.permissions` relations
 * Added `roles.store` endpoint and its functional tests
+* Added `roles.update` endpoint and its functional tests

 **TO DO**: